bradbrad88/readme-generator/README.md

 ## License

-Project license: ISC.
-Copyright Brad Teague 2022
+Project license: MIT.
+Copyright Brad Teague 2022.

 ## Contributing

-This project will likely remain private and not maintained, however if you have a great idea that you want to contribute then feel free to contact me directly [here](b_rad88@live.com)
+If you have a feature request, please make a pull request [here](https://github.com/bradbrad88/readme-generator) or add it as an issue [here](https://github.com/bradbrad88/readme-generator/issues).

+If you have a bug to report, please create an issue [here](https://github.com/bradbrad88/readme-generator/issues).

 ## Questions